Disability and College

-Regardless of whether or not I wanted my illness to be a consideration of what school I attended, the reality was that I needed to find an institution that would be accommodating of my illness and the very certain amount of uncertainty that it brought to my life.
+Regardless of whether or not I wanted my disability and college to be co-considerations of what school I attended, the reality was that I needed to find an institution that would be accommodating of my illness and the very certain amount of uncertainty that it brought to my life.

 Here’s how I navigated the college experience from start to finish:

 Before Applying: Proximity to Hospital

 I began my college search by only applying to schools that I knew had good teaching hospitals nearby, hospitals that I could rely on when things went haywire and I needed immediate quality care.
 That way I wouldn’t fall in love with and get accepted to an institution that wouldn’t be smart for me to attend.
 The good thing is that many higher learning institutions have medical schools and that means they have a teaching hospital nearby.

 Once accepted to schools, I found it incredibly important to visit, or if not possible, talk on the phone with the office that runs accommodations for people with disabilities that are protected under the American Disabilities Act.
 The office is usually called something like “Office of Accessible Education,” or at my school, it was “Academic Resources.”